 Serzone

-Due to major issues concerning its relevance as a medicine, some countries stopped its availability in 2003.
-Issues of hepatic (liver) injury caused several protests and complaints to ban the drug temporarily.
-With findings about severe liver injury/damage, a liver transplant was performed immediately to avoid a possible death of a patient.
-This is a slap in the face for those who are unaware of the medicine’s lethal side effects.
-Some less-serious side effects include dry mouth, sleepiness/sedation, nausea, dizziness, visual problems, weakness, lightheadedness, confusion and orthostatic hypotension.
+Due to major issues concerning its reliability as a medicine, some countries halted its availability in 2003.
+Issues of hepatic (liver) injuries caused several protests and complaints, urging the Food and Drug Administration to ban the drug temporarily.
+One particular instance of liver damage occurred in a patient who used the drug, and a liver transplant needed to be performed immediately to avoid the possibility of death.
+This news was a slap in the face for those unaware of the medicine's lethal side effects.
+Some less serious side effects include dry mouth, drowsiness, nausea, dizziness, visual problems, weakness, lightheadedness, confusion, and orthostatic hypotension.

 Don’t hesitate to contact a lawyer to gain further knowledge about us and how extensive our ability is in drug-related cases.
 A matter of health infringement is a major issue that should be taken seriously.
 Get in touch with us and we will make sure that we are indeed the best there is for you.